Kai Yiew Ma – Preserved Egg

 No one really knows if this story was true. 🙂

-Honestly, I don’t know how to make it but I found the instruction in Thai language which I could translate it.
+Honestly, I don’t know how to make it but I found the instruction in the Thai language which I could translate it.
 However, it has many chemical ingredients.
-Make sure you don’t eat too much Kai Yiew Ma because those chemical will definitely collected in your body and course health problem.
+Make sure you don’t eat too much Kai Yiew Ma because those chemicals will definitely be collected in your body and course health problem.
 It used to be my favorite, but not anymore after I know this.

 If you insist that you have to make and eat them, here’s the recipe. 🙂

 Ingredients that were used to preserved the eggs:

 - 750 grams Calcium oxide (CaO)

 Ingredients that were used to coat the eggs:

 === Please use instantly after you make it====